HortonworksUniversity/Security_Labs/README.md

     - Admin password: `BadPass#1`

   ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ambari-kerberos-wizard-2.png)
-  - Notice that the "Save admin credentials" checkbox is grayed out.
-We will enable that later.
+  - Notice that the "Save admin credentials" checkbox is available, clicking the check box will save the "admin principal".
   - Sometimes the "Test Connection" button may fail (usually related to AWS issues), but if you previously ran the "Configure name resolution & certificate to Active Directory" steps *on all nodes*, you can proceed.

 - Now click Next on all the following screens to proceed with all the default values